abitravers1989/CV/README.md

 ## Abi Travers

 If you want an energetic, enthusiastic and open-minded junior software developer, who is passionate about learning new skills and developing others then you have come to the right CV.
-I am an intrinsically motivated and curiously observant[ENFP’s](https://www.16personalities.com/enfp-personality).
+I am an intrinsically motivated and curiously observant [ENFP](https://www.16personalities.com/enfp-personality).
 This means I see things a bit differently to many other software developers.

 I have repeatedly demonstrated my ability to teach myself new skills and then excell in adapting these to any situation.